Lux-AI-Challenge/Lux-Design-S1/README.md

 ```

 After changing the Dockerfile, run `bash cli.sh clean` to clean the old docker stuff and then use `cli.sh` as usual.

+## Community-Tools

+This is a list of all community tools built by our community!

+- [Optics](https://github.com/rooklift/optics): A simple, fast, Top-Down view visualizer by [rooklift](https://github.com/rooklift/)
+- [Command Line Visualizer](https://github.com/nathanbabcock/lux-ai-vis): A streamlined tool to watch a replay by running a single command in the CLI
+- [Public Notebooks](https://www.kaggle.com/c/lux-ai-2021/code): A collection of all public notebooks (in python usually) where competitors share their ideas, code, and more.
+There are all kinds of solutions here, from RL, Imitation Learning, to rule based approaches.

 ## Contributing